 Not only had the food items created a clog in the garbage disposal – since they often used the device without always running water through it, the motor had become damaged as well.

-After Trinity Plumbing diagnosed the problem and understood more about what had occurred, it was determined that the best course of action was to replace the unit and the couple learned a valuable, yet expensive lesson about mistreating their garbage disposal.
+After Trinity Plumbing diagnosed the problem and understood more about what had occurred, it was determined that the best course of action was to replace the garbage disposal.
+The couple learned a valuable lesson about mistreating their garbage disposal.

 How to Unclog a Garbage Disposal